dhoelzgen/oskar/README.md

 ### Modes

 The Device features a 3-position selection switch on its left side.
-When the switch is moved all the way to the back it simply acts ats the picoprog featuring SPI and UART capabillities (Green LED).
-Moved all the way to the fromt it acts as Macro Keyboard (Red LED).
-With the switch in the middle position the device combines Both features at once (purple led).
+When the switch is moved all the way to the back it simply acts as the picoprog featuring SPI and UART capabilities (Green LED).
+Moved all the way to the front it acts as a Macro Keyboard (Red LED).
+With the switch in the middle position the device combines both features at once (purple LED).

-### Makro Keyboard
+### Macro Keyboard

-The standard firmware of the Keyboard hase the encoder configured as volume knob with mute on press.
+The standard firmware of the Keyboard has the encoder configured as volume knob with mute on press.
 The keys 1-3 (from left to right) are configured as o s and f (for open source firmware).

 At the top of the file `src/hid.rs` there is a constant struct called ```KEYLAYOUT```.